 - Plants need nutrients to grow.
 The nutrients are provided by the soil.

-- If soil lacks sufficient nutrients, they can be added using fertilizer.
+- If soil lacks sufficient nutrients, they can be added using fertilizers.

 - Soil is a natural resource that farmers use to grow the food we eat.